No. 12 / llms.txt

 Q.01Is llms.txt an official web standard?

-Update it whenever you add or remove a significant page from your site.
-For most businesses, a quarterly review is sufficient.
-If you publish content frequently, consider a monthly check to ensure your most important new pages are included and outdated ones are removed.
+Update it whenever you add or remove a significant page.
+For most businesses a quarterly review is enough.
+If you publish frequently, check it monthly so your most important new pages are included and outdated entries are removed.
+A stale llms.txt quietly misdescribes your site.

 Chapter 07 / The closing word